 It may seem counterintuitive to remove addresses from your list, but scrubbing unresponsive users will provide more accurate open and click rate statistics.
 Additionally, if you use an email service provider, you may be paying to send emails that have no chance of being opened.
 If you’re paying based on the size of your list, then you’re simply throwing money away on email addresses providing zero value.
 Removing inactive accounts may save some money on your monthly marketing costs.

 Many email marketing service providers remove duplicates and hard bounces automatically.
 If not, you’ll have to carry out this process manually.

 Regardless of how you choose to purge your list, it’s important to remove addresses that will never lead to a sale.
 These might include:

-- Hard bounces, which are addresses that cannot be delivered either because the address is no longer valid
+- Hard bounces, which are addresses that cannot be delivered because the address is not valid

 - Misspelled domain names or inaccuracies that make the address bounce back

 A soft bounce occurs when an email can’t be delivered due to a problem with the server or the mailbox being full.
 These will happen occasionally, but if you get a soft bounce for the same address five or more times, remove the address during your email list cleaning process.